• Home

 A health plan is almost synonymous with “insurance”.
 It is the most common and most important insurance plan that you need for yourself and your family.
 Even if you believe that you are young and in perfect shape, neither you nor anyone can foresee accidents and illnesses.
 Most countries have national health insurance programs for their citizens.
 However, even in the richest nations like the USA, there is a constant disagreement between the government and the people regarding what constitutes a good healthcare system.

 The condition is even worse for those under the age of 65 and those who suffer from disabilities.
-As per medical insurance experts on https://medicarewire.com/medigap/medicare-supplement-plans/medicare-supplement-for-disabled-under-65/, many states in the US do not provide medical coverage for these people.
+As per medical insurance experts, many states in the US do not provide medical coverage for these people.
 This means that if you or one of your family members belong to this category, you will not have any other option but to shop for private insurance.
-Given the higher risk, it will probably cost you a lot of money and you might face some challenges before you are accepted.
+Given the higher risk, it costs more.
+You face some challenges before you are accepted.
 Yet, it will still be more cost-efficient than having to pay out-of-pocket for the treatment of preexisting conditions.

 Life Insurance

-Life insurance is one of those essential— not to mention morbid— plans that you have to seriously think about buying in your 30s, especially if you have children.
+Life insurance is one of those essential plans you should seriously consider buying in your 30s.
+Especially if you have children.
 As a parent, you want to make sure that you have everything set in place should a tragedy befall you.
-You need to make sure that your family is cared for and can maintain the same lifestyle even after you are gone.
+It ensures your family is cared for and can maintain the same lifestyle even after you are gone.
 With the grief your loved ones will be experiencing, the last thing they need is to have to worry about money or having to move because they can no longer afford the family home.

 Travel Insurance

 Your 30s are probably the time when you travel the most for both business and pleasure.
-Having travel insurance is the smart thing to do to save money on canceled flights and lost luggage.
-If you travel with your family, it will also be a great advantage to have somewhere to sleep if your flight gets pushed back a day or two.
+Having travel insurance from Waffle Insurance is the smart thing to do to save money on canceled flights and lost luggage.
+When you travel it’s a great advantage when flights get pushed back a day or two.
 Most people get travel insurance per trip, however, it is more cost-efficient and time-saving to buy a good travel insurance plan so you do not have to worry about getting one before every single trip, especially if you are a frequent flyer.

 Car Insurance